ThePandoConnection/MSPNP_Options_Breakout_Board/README.md

 # MSPNP_Options_Breakout_Board
-A PCB to breakout the Options 26 D sub connector for testing and prototyping.
+A PCB to breakout the Options 26 D sub connector on the MegaSquirt 2 Plug and Play ECU for testing and prototyping.

 ![connector](https://github.com/ThePandoConnection/MSPNP_Options_Breakout_Board/blob/main/connectors13.jpg?raw=true)